-[] Contractor certifies that County's payments under the Contract will not exceed One Hundred Thousand Dollars (\$100,000).

-[] Contractor certifies that Contractor does not employ more than nine persons.

-10.3 SEVERABILITY: The terms of this Agreement are severable.
-Should a court of competent jurisdiction decide that any portion of this Agreement is unlawful or invalid, said decision shall only affect those specific sections and the remaining portions of this Agreement shall remain in full force and effect.

-10.4 ENTIRE AGREEMENT: This is the entire agreement of the parties and can only be modified or amended in writing by the parties.

-IN WITNESS WHEREOF, the parties have executed this Agreement.
+• the selection of the se [] Contractor certifies that Cou Hundred Thousand Dollars (nty's payments under the Contract will not exceed One (\$100,000). [] Contractor certifies that Con ntractor does not employ more than nine persons. said de SEVERABILITY: The terms of this Agreement are severable.
+Should a court of etent jurisdiction decide that any portion of this Agreement is unlawful or invalid, lecision shall only affect those specific sections and the remaining portions of this ement shall remain in full force and effect.
+10.4 modifi Entire Agreement: This is the entire agreement of the parties and can only be fied or amended in writing by the parties.
+IN WITNESS S WHEREOF, the parties ha ve executed this Agreement.
+CONTRACT TOR Signature Printed name Company name STATE OF II County of DAHO) ss.)
+Title On the day of , 2023, before me, the undersigned Notary Public,, known to me to be the person whose ment, and acknowledged to me that s/he executed the IN WITNESS S WHEREOF, I have set my h and and seal the day and year as above written.

-Signature

-Printed name

-Company name

-Title

-STATE OF IDAHO s.

-County of

-On the day of , 2022, before me, the undersigned Notary Public,

-personally appeared , known to me to be the person whose name is subscribed to the foregoing instrument, and acknowledged to me that s/he executed the same.

-IN WITNESS WHEREOF, I have set my hand and seal the day and year as above written.

 Notary Public for

-Residing at

-Commission Expires:

-CANYON COUNTY BOARD OF COUNTY COMMISSIONERS

-DATED this day of , 2022.

-Motion Carried Unanimously

-Motion Carried/Split Vote Below Motion Defeated/Split Vote Below

-Yes No Did Not Vote
+CANYON COUNTY BOARD OF COUNTY COMMISSIONERS DATED this day of , 2023.
+Motion Carried Unanimously Motion Carried/Split Vote Below Motion Defeated/Split Vote Below Yes No Did Not Vote

+Commissioner Zach Brooks

+Commissioner Brad Holton

 Commissioner Leslie Van Beek

-Commissioner Keri K. Smith

-Commissioner Pam White

 ATTEST: CHRIS YAMAMOTO, CLERK